NingmengLemon/pyfoobar2k/README.md

 Copy `template/` directory content from this project into `foo_httpcontrol_data/` directory of foobar2000.
 foobar2000 standard installation: usually goes into `%APPDATA%\foobar2000\foo_httpcontrol_data\pyfoobar2k`
 foobar2000 portable installation: usually goes into `<foobar2000_root_dir>\foo_httpcontrol_data\pyfoobar2k`
 A successful installation of the template can be verified at `http://<player_ip_address>:8888/pyfoobar2k`

+If you like this project [Buy Me A Beer?](https://buymeacoffee.com/ed0zer)